 Q. How can I find a non-fiction business case study?
 All the ones I've found in the databases and Google are fiction.

-I would suggest the following strategies in finding a business case study.
+I would suggest the following strategies for finding a business case study.
 I assume you mean a case study that involves a company, corporation or a non-profit:

-1) Database Search: The best database to use is Business Source Complete in Research Port.
+1) Database Search: The best database to use is Business Source Complete in Database Finder.
 You can access this at USG or from home.
 You can search by using the name of a company and then use “case study” as a search term or check off the box for type of document.

 2) 2) Books: There are many business books in the library (both at USG and McKeldin) that have case studies of companies.
 These are not always easy to find in a catalog search.
 I would suggest coming to the library and a librarian can help you find one of those books in HD or HF section of the stacks.
 If you do not have a specific company in mind then selecting one will be easy.

 3) 3) After you decide on a company to study then you can do further study in other databases such as Lexis-Nexis or Factiva which have current data on companies.